Local Environment Plan 2011 (LEP)

 The LEP allows Cessnock City Council to regulate how private and public land is used or protected through zoning.
-Land is classified for a range of use such as residential, business, industrial or industrial.
+Land is classified for a range of uses such as residential, business or industrial.

 The LEP document and maps are prepared by Council, and approved by the NSW State Government.

 Guidelines for planning proposals requesting a dwelling entitlement

 On 17 February 2021 Council endorsed the Guidelines for planning proposals requesting a dwelling entitlement(PDF, 325KB).
 The purpose of the guidelines is to outline how Council will consider planning proposals requesting a dwelling entitlement for rural properties that are less than the minimum lot size.

 Apply for an LEP amendment

 A developer or landowner may lodge a planning proposal with Council seeking to amend Council's LEP.
 Amending Council’s LEP is a legal process, know as the Gateway Process.
 Before requesting a review and proceeding with the Gateway Process, you should:

 - Contact us

 The first step in the planning proposal process is to contact Council’s strategic planning team to discuss your planning proposal and find out if there's an alternative that would enable your proposed activity.

 If there is no alternative to enable your proposed activity, you'll need to fill a Request to amend the Cessnock LEP 2011 Form.(PDF, 213KB) You must include your Planning Proposal with your amendment request.
 If you have made any political donations and gifts, you must complete a Political donations and Gifts Disclosure Statement Form.(PDF, 139KB)